duoanwang/Recipe-and-Rating/README.md

 ## Framing a Prediction Problem

 ### Prediction
-Predict the Calories of a Recipe
+Predict the calorie count of a recipe based on its nutritional and preparation-related features.

 ### Type
 Regression